slowernews/wisdom-tldr/README.md

 i didn't get your text can you resend it? less strong. will you write a whole book in your phone? make it non threating

 > *'on networking: expand from too dense networks. custom tailor teams from project to project. same team from same project is not the best option. if anybody in your list knows everybody is a big pro

+introvert is not shyness
+most things are not binary.
+introvert and extrovert scale 1-7 it's hard to pass from a 2 to 7 but you can pass to a 2 to 3 or 4

+And while drumming up new connections by networking is important, it’s even more important to remember and recognize your connections that already exist. buzz marketing unlocking dormant ties
 -->